groakat/AudioTagger/README.md

 If this does not work, please proceed reading the remainder of the README.
 Otherwise you are done. :)

+### Using the githut client
+On Windows and maybe Mac OSX `git` might not be installed.
+Then the easiest is to install the github client and synchronize thsi repository.

+Once it the repository is synchronized, open a terminal and type

+    cd C:\path\to\github\AudioTagger

+By replacing `C:\path\to\github\AudioTagger` with the path where the github client saved the AudioTagger repository.
+The folder you are looking for has a `setup/py` file.
+Now type

+    python setup.py develop

+You should now be able to open the AudioTagger by simply typing `AudioTagger` in the terminal.
+(You might have to iopen a new terminal for it to work.

 ## Dependencies

 The program should run with an anaconda installation plus the following dependencies: